arj101/day-night-shader/README.md

 ```

 \
-Your executable will be located in `[git dowload folder]/target/release/day-night-shader-native`
+Your executable will be located in `/target/release/day-night-shader-native`
 If you wish to install it locally:
 ```bash
 cp /target/release/day-night-shader-native /usr/local/bin